valerieniloinsigh31/footnote-app/README.md

 <b>FootNote App</b>

 An app for creative writers who are often struck by inspiration whilst out and about.
-A profile based application, like a crossover between Tinder, Facebook and MySpace but aimed at creative writers.
+A profile-based application, like a crossover between Tinder, Facebook and MySpace but aimed at creative writers.
 Each creative writer has the ability to build their own profile, which they will operate as the administator and superuser of as well as interacting as a general user/feedback giver on the FootNote profile pages of other FootNote app users.
-The app will be comrpised of a netwokr of members who work as creative writers in some form.
-They will stipulate their preferences upon joining and accordingly, they will be presented with a pool of like-minded creatives with similar interests who they can apply to give feedback on their FootNot Profile as well as assess whether they will accept other FootNote members as feedback givers on their profile (once the other FootNote member has submitted an application to join them on their profile as a feedback giver)
+The app will be comrpised of a network of members who work as creative writers in some form.
+They will stipulate their preferences upon joining and accordingly, they will be presented with a pool of like-minded creatives with similar interests who they can apply to give feedback on their FootNote Profile as well as assess whether they will accept other FootNote members as feedback givers on their profile (once the other FootNote member has submitted an application to join them on their profile as a feedback giver)

 <b>Functionalities to include:</b>